Code-Institute-Submissions/iKelvvv-MS4/README.md

 [Go to the top](#table-of-contents)

 ### Google Developer Tools
 For every element that I added to my HTML, I would add the basic CSS to my stylesheet.
 I would then use the inspect element to try different styles.
-Once I've got it to my liking I would try to see if I can implement the styling with bootstrap, if I could not replicate the styling I would copy the CSS from google and paste into my css stylesheet.
+Once I've got it to my liking I would try to see if I can implement the styling with bootstrap, if I could not replicate the styling I would copy the CSS from google and paste it into my CSS stylesheet.
 This allows me to keep track of the code I am using.

 I also checked the accessibility of the page using lighthouse.
 ![google_lighthouse](documentation_assets/images/google_lighthouse.png)